 Registering in a State Where You Do Business

-Sole proprietorships are not requited to register with a state, unless the business wants to formally register its business name.
+Sole proprietorships are not required to register with a state unless the business wants to formally register its business name.
 A sole proprietorship, however, is still considered to be doing business in the state for legal and tax purposes.
 A sole proprietorship doing business in Michigan, for example, must pay Michigan income tax and the business must collect, report, and pay Michigan sales taxes.

 All other business types, including different types of partnerships, LLCs, and corporations, must apply to do business in a state (or more than one state).
 The application may be called Articles of Incorporation (for a corporation), or Articles of Organization (for an LLC) or some other name for a partnership.

 In some states, like New York, a corporation wishing to do business in the state must file an "application for authority," which serves two purposes: